These are why I can't stop raving about Whispering Palms

 March 21, 2013 Travel

-Every time I tell my friends about Whispering Palms, I really do not know where to start because there are just too many things to like about this resort in my mom's hometown, San Carlos City in Negros Occidental.
+Whenever I share details about Whispering Palms with my friends, I find it challenging to know where to begin because there are simply too many things to appreciate about this resort located in my mom's hometown, San Carlos City in Negros Occidental.

-Anyway, I round them up here, in no particular order:
+Anyway, here they are, listed in no particular order:

 1) Too many photogenic sites

-For those who do want just to lounge around, other activities are available like trekking, kayaking and exercising.
+For those who prefer not to lounge around, there are additional activities available, such as trekking, kayaking, and exercising.

 It even has a mini zoo.